Cardiff Queen Street railway station: Early history

 The first station close to the current site was opened by the Taff Vale Railway in October 1840 and was known as Cardiff Taff Vale.
-This station initially had one platform; a second was added in 1862 and, at the same time, the head office of the Taff Vale Railway was moved alongside the station.
+It initially had one platform; a second was added in 1862 and, at the same time, the head office of the Taff Vale Railway was moved alongside the station.
 In 1887, Taff Vale station was demolished and replaced by a new station with the current name Cardiff Queen Street.
 At the time, it comprised two through platforms and a south facing bay, all covered by a large overall roof.